Agent Onboarding

 - Settings format — YAML-only files with inline comments

-- MCP tools — every tool name, what it does, and when to use it
+- CLI commands — every command, what it does, and when to use it

 - Writing conventions — voice rules and structure by content type (docs, blog, changelog, roadmap)